What is VO₂max, and why does it matter for longevity?

 Can I improve my VO₂max?

 Yes — it's one of the most trainable fitness markers.
-Regular aerobic base work plus some higher-intensity intervals raises it over weeks to months.
+A Zone 2 aerobic base plus 1–2 weekly interval sessions (like 4×4 minutes) raises it over weeks to months at almost any age.

 Why does VO₂max matter for longevity?

-Large studies link higher cardiorespiratory fitness to substantially lower risk of death from all causes — it's a proxy for how resilient your cardiovascular system is.
+Large cohort studies link higher cardiorespiratory fitness to substantially lower all-cause mortality — the fitness→survival gradient is one of the steepest in preventive health.
+It's a proxy for cardiovascular resilience.